matthewsander3/se-group-13/README.md

 - **Back-end**: Python, Flask (Flask RESTful, Jinja), Postman (API development and testing)
 - **Database**: We used JSON files as a temporary substitute for a database since none of us had taken any database course at that time.

+Note:
-Note: Given the short time we had to finish the project, we went for Flask as our back-end because it is lightweight, allows for fast development, and is easy to understand.
+- Given the short time we had to finish the project, we went for Flask as our back-end because it is lightweight, allows for fast development, and is easy to understand.
+- We hope we used Flask SQLAlchemy to store information in a database for easy data manipulation
+- We hope we used hashing for storing users' password as a more secure way of authentication/autorization

 ## How to run